Lagrangian filtering for wave-mean flow decomposition: Formulation of on-the-fly method

 \subsection{Boundary conditions}

-Here, we consider the simplest case of a doubly periodic domain.
+In this study, we consider the simplest case of a doubly periodic domain.
 This is simple to implement as the Lagrangian mean equations for each strategy are constructed so that periodic state fields of the simulation lead to periodic Lagrangian mean fields (the normalisation condition \eqref{normalisation} is essential for this to be the case).
-However, the equations can also be solved in more complex domains.
+However, some of the equations can also be solved in more complex domains.

 Any fluid in a domain with open (non-periodic) boundaries will contain trajectories that exit the domain, so all definitions of Lagrangian means for these trajectories will be undefined and Lagrangian mean fields cannot be calculated over the full domain.
-However, the equations of strategies 1 and 3 (\eqref{partial_f_evol1}, \eqref{xi12eq}, \eqref{xi13eq}, and \eqref{partial_f_evol3} - \eqref{xi32eq}) can be straightforwardly solved in a domain with fixed boundaries (which must be convex so that the mean of a trajectory lies inside the domain).
+However, the equations of strategies 1 and 3 (\eqref{partial_f_evol1}, \eqref{xi12eq}, \eqref{xi13eq}, and \eqref{partial_f_evol3} - \eqref{xi32eq}) can be straightforwardly solved in any domain with fixed boundaries.
 Each of the equations for Lagrangian fields in these strategies contains an advective derivative term $\vu \bcdot \nabla$, indicating that a boundary condition is needed.
 However, in a fixed bounded domain with normal $\bm{n}$, the velocity satisfies $\vu \bcdot \bm{n} = 0$, so the normal part of the advective term vanishes at the boundary and no boundary conditions on the Lagrangian fields are necessary.
+After having solved for $\tilde{f}$ (strategy 1) or $f^*$ (strategy 3), the final interpolation can then be carried out to find $\barL{f}$, although there is no guarantee that $\barL{f}$ can be defined at every point in the domain (i.e. for a domain $\mathcal{D}$ and some $\mathbf{y} \in \mathcal{D}$, there may not exist $\vx \in \mathcal{D}$ such that $\vXia{3\mapsto 2}(\vx,t) = \mathbf{y}$).

-The same is not true for strategy 2, since the Lagrangian fields are defined on the image of the partial mean flow map $\vpbarp$, which leads to PDEs defined on a domain with moving boundaries.
-Equations \eqref{xi21eq}, \eqref{xi23eq} and \eqref{partial_f_evol2} involve the advective derivative $\bar{\vu}_p \bcdot \nabla$, and in general, we cannot expect that $\bar{\vu}_p \bcdot \bm{n} = 0$, so boundary conditions in a fixed domain are non-trivial.
+In contrast, strategy 2 cannot easily be used in fixed bounded domains.
+Since the Lagrangian fields are defined on the image of the partial mean flow map $\vpbarp$, the PDEs are posed on a domain with moving boundaries, leading in general to a free boundary problem.
+There is no guarantee that the Lagrangian mean position itself lies in the fluid domain (unless it is convex), or that a given location in the fluid domain is the Lagrangian mean position of some trajectory, so $\barL{f}$ may not be defined everywhere.

+Strategy 2 can however be straightforwardly used in domains that have at most one non-periodic dimension, along which the boundaries must align with a constant coordinate surface in that dimension (i.e. one set of straight and parallel boundaries in Euclidean space).
+In this case, the image of the mean flow map coincides with the fluid domain.
+Boundary conditions are not needed, since trajectories stay on the boundary and thus $\vu(\vx,t) \bcdot \bm{n} = 0 \Rightarrow \vu(\vx + \vxip{2\mapsto1},t)\bcdot \bm{n} =0 \Rightarrow \vu_p(\vx,t) \bcdot \bm{n} =0$.